 P57L38

-The Report ID subfield uniquely identifies a measurement report that is segmented into multiple DMG Sensing Report elements.
+The AID/USID subfield uniquely identifies the DMG sensing responder to whom the DMG measurement report belongs.

 The Sequence Number subfield contains the sequence number of the DMG Sensing Report element.
 The

-first Sequence Number is 0 and it is incremented every DMG Sensing Report element sent that has the same Report ID.
+first Sequence Number is 0 and it is incremented every DMG Sensing Report element sent that has the same AID/USID, DMG Measurement Setup ID, Measurement Burst ID, and Sensing Instance SN.

-The Last Report ID subfield is set to 1 in the last DMG Sensing Report element sent that has the same .
+The Last Report Element Indication subfield is set to 1 in the last DMG Sensing Report element sent that has the same AID/USID, DMG Measurement Setup ID, Measurement Burst ID, and Sensing Instance SN.

 9.4.2.1 General